 Originally from Amherst, MA, Chava graduated from Barnard College with a B.A. in Dance and a minor in English.
 She has danced in works by Mark Morris, Lucinda Childs, Loni Landon and Joanna Kotze, among others, and continues to perform in the city, most often in collaboration with Debbie Mausner.
 Chava has held internships at Jacob's Pillow Dance and the Bates Dance Festival, and was a 2017 Junior Fellow in the Music Division of the Library of Congress.
 She regularly reviews dance for Musical America, and has written for Dance Magazine, Playbill and Tablet.
-Chava is currently an assistant editor at Pointe.
+Chava is currently an associate editor at Pointe.

 Lizzo and her backup dancers and singers at the 2019 Music Video Awards.
 Courtesy MTV.

 Last summer, Lizzo put out a call on Twitter asking her fans to make a ballet to her song "Truth Hurts," and dancers everywhere responded (our favorites still might be Harper Watters and Erica Lall).
 But now, Lizzo has fully proven herself to be a bunhead at heart: Last night, she put out a plea on Instagram looking for ballet dancers on pointe to perform with her.
 "I would like ballet dancers that look like me" she said in the video selfie.
 "I know you all exist.
 We've been looking, and it's hard to find."

 Prix de Lausanne 2019 Choreographic Project participants in Didy Velman's Is To Be.
 Rodrigo Buas, Courtesy Prix de Lausanne.